 Did you enjoy your meals while at the International Herb Symposium?

 If coming from a distance, you might wish to stay and explore the area.
 There is so much to see and do in Southeastern Massachusetts and neighboring states.
-For plant related adventures, be sure to visit The Garden in the Woods in Framingham (about 1 1/2 hours north).
-It was the first wild flower garden in the U.S. and is very worth visiting.
+For plant-related adventures, be sure to visit the Garden in the Woods in Framingham (about 1 1/2 hours north).
+It was one of the first wildflower gardens in the U.S. and is very worth visiting.
 There is also an organic cranberry bog close to Wheaton College Campus.
-In the next town over is 7 Arrows Herb Gardens and Farm, a lovely herb garden/farm.
+In the next town over is Seven Arrows Herb Gardens and Farm, a lovely herb garden/farm.
 Plymouth Plantation and Sturbridge Village offer the visitors a trip back in time; both feature period herb gardens.
 Of course, many visitors enjoy visiting Cape Cod and downtown Boston.
-There’s too much to do to mention here so please contact the Chamber of Commence and/or go on line for an endless list of pleasurable things to do and enjoy.
+There’s too much to do to mention here so please contact the Chamber of Commerce and/or go online for an endless list of pleasurable things to do and enjoy.